pyhys/minimalmodbus/trunk/doc/administrative.rst

 Useful development tools
 ------------------------

 SVN
    Version control software.
 See http://subversion.apache.org/

 PyChecker
    This is a tool for finding bugs in python source code.
 See http://pychecker.sourceforge.net/

 Sphinx
    For generating HTML documentation.
 See http://sphinx.pocoo.org/

 Coverage.py
    Unittest coverage tool.
 See http://nedbatchelder.com/code/coverage/

+Each of these have some additional information below on this page.

 Shortlist of most used SVN commands
 -----------------------------------